LoveBigAI/XGEA/README.md

 Our XGEA is trained an evaluated both on A100 and A40.

 ## Training MCLEA
-For DBP15K, use the shell:
+For DBP15K, use the script:
 ```bash
 python DualAmodal.py
 ```